 Depression is common.

 It is the fourth leading cause of disability in the world.
 By 2025, it is expected to be the second leading cause of disability, trumped only by obesity.
 Its prevalence is expected to eclipse fifteen percent.
 Although loss and sadness are unavoidable in life, they do not have to be chronic.
 Depression can be challenging to treat, but there is reason for hope and optimism.
-Mindfulness-based Cognitive Behavior Therapy (CBT), lifestyle modifications (including diet, sleep, and exercise), and medication can help tremendously.
-For depression that is difficult to treat or doesn’t respond adequately to current medication therapy, we offer clinical trial options.
+Mindfulness-based Cognitive Behavioral Therapy (CBT), lifestyle modifications (including diet, sleep, and exercise), and medication can help tremendously.

 We consider CBT to be the treatment of choice for depression.
 What we think, how we feel based on what we think, and how we behave based on what we think can contribute either to being depressed or to being well.